Skip to content

 The data fundamentals of TFV

-The key to achieving Total Factory Visibility is focusing on a few critical, comparable metrics that every machine can provide.
+The key to achieving Total Factory Visibility is focusing on a small number of critical manufacturing metrics that can be measured consistently across every machine, production line, and factory.

 01. Machine Utilisation